 The US

 The U.S., however, has not followed this trend.
 It does not require companies to disclose climate risks in securities filings if they deem such risks immaterial.
 Additionally, the US does not mandate environmental or social impact reporting.
 There are currently no formal definitions of what qualifies as a sustainable activity and no uniform standards for measuring corporate environmental goals or quantifying and reporting climate risks.
 Currently, some US legislators and the EPA is working on a greenwashing regulatory framework.
-For a more in-depth look at how the US approaches greenwashing, check out one of our other articles
+For a more in-depth look at how the US approaches greenwashing, check out one of our other articles.

 Other notable examples